 - Remove chicken from oven and cover with foil.
 Let rest for 15-30 minutes before carving.

-- Serve with the roasted vegetables and use the juices from the pan as gravy, if desired.
+- Serve with the roasted vegetables and use the juices and chicken drippings as gravy.